openshift-labs/learn-katacoda/introduction/developing-with-odo/02-creating-new-binary-component.md

 `odo create wildfly backend --binary target/ROOT.war`{{execute}}

-As the container create, push, and deploy steps happen, `odo` will print status like the following:
+As the container is created, `odo` will print status like the following:

 ```
-Receiving source from STDIN as file ROOT.war
-Moving binaries in source directory into /wildfly/standalone/deployments for later deployment...
-Moving all war artifacts from /opt/app-root/src/. directory into /wildfly/standalone/deployments for later deployment...
-'/opt/app-root/src/./ROOT.war' -> '/wildfly/standalone/deployments/ROOT.war'
-Moving all ear artifacts from /opt/app-root/src/. directory into /wildfly/standalone/deployments for later deployment...
-Moving all rar artifacts from /opt/app-root/src/. directory into /wildfly/standalone/deployments for later deployment...
-Moving all jar artifacts from /opt/app-root/src/. directory into /wildfly/standalone/deployments for later deployment...
-...done

-Pushing image 172.30.144.245:5000/myproject/backend:latest ...
-Pushed 0/12 layers, 2% complete
-Pushed 1/12 layers, 25% complete
-Pushed 2/12 layers, 17% complete
-[...]
-Pushed 11/12 layers, 98% complete
-Pushed 12/12 layers, 100% complete
-Push successful
+Please wait, creating backend component ...
 Component 'backend' was created.
+To push source code to the component run 'odo push'

 Component 'backend' is now set as active component.
 ```

-The application is successfully deployed on OpenShift.
-With a single `odo create` command, OpenShift has built our backend component's `.war` file into a container along with the WildFly server needed to run it.
-That container is then pushed into OpenShift's integrated container registry.
-From there, the container is deployed into a Pod running on the OpenShift cluster.
+The application is not yet deployed on OpenShift.
+With a single `odo create` command, OpenShift has created a container with the WildFly server ready to have your application deployed to it.
+This container is not pushed into OpenShift's integrated container registry as it will be used for developing your application in an iterative way.
+This container is deployed into a Pod running on the OpenShift cluster.

-Let's verify that by running:
+Let's verify that the component exists already on the platform and is ready for your application:

 `odo list`{{execute}}